About the Award

 Upon taking command of CGC Mallow in 1982, Witherspoon became the second African-American officer to command a Coast Guard cutter.
 He was the first African-American to command a Coast Guard shore unit when he assumed command of the Houston/Galveston Vessel Traffic Service.
 Witherspoon later commanded CGCs Valiant and Dependable.
 Witherspoon was a kind, outgoing, generous, caring, down-to-earth, soft-spoken man who gently touched the lives of many, yet left a strong, lasting impression on everyone who knew him.
 In his memory, the Commandant established the Capt.
 John G. Witherspoon Inspirational Leadership Award.

-- Exemplifies the Coast Guard core values of honor (integrity), respect (esteem of junior and seniors), and devotion to duty (ethical behavior).
+- Exemplified the Coast Guard core values of honor (integrity), respect (esteem of junior and seniors), and devotion to duty (ethical behavior).

-- Fosters a culture of diversity through inclusion and commitment
+- Fostered a culture of diversity through inclusion and commitment

-- Mentors both junior and senior personnel toward their highest potential
+- Mentored both junior and senior personnel toward their highest potential

-- Leads and motivates by example to ensure mission execution excellence
+- Led and motivated by example to ensure mission execution excellence

-- The guidelines are intentionally flexible and extends to all regular and reserve officers serving on active duty during the calendar year.
-Consideration for the Witherspoon extends to all regular and reserve officers serving on active duty during the calendar year.
-Reserve officers serving on active duty over 30 days may be considered alongside regular active duty candidates; it is the command's discretion to determine whether it is reasonable for the reserve member to compete in either category.
+• Consideration for the Witherspoon Award extends to all regular and reserve officers serving on active duty during the calendar year.
+Reserve officers serving on active duty over 30 days can be considered alongside regular active duty candidates.